 Third party links on our website or other media

 With the exception of any links to data processers acting on our behalf (see below) all links on this site to third party websites are provided solely as a convenience to you.
 If you use these links, you will leave our site.

 Where any third-party website links are for the purposes of our gathering data (e.g. a link to an online survey platform that we may use to help us to gather data) we will make that clear everywhere the link is posted and we will have checked that the data processor is GDPR compliant and also that they are compliant with our own high standards of privacy.

 Where your data is stored

-We use third party providers to host our website and to provide third party cookies (see right) and also for our online backups of our administrative files.
+We use third party providers to host our website and to provide third party cookies (see below) and also for our online backups of our administrative files.
 As a result, some or all of your data when using our websites and data that we collect about you that is stored on our own systems could be stored outside of the European Economic Area (“the EEA”) (which consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under GDPR.